Skip to main content

 Subscription Billing Platforms

-Subscription platforms typically need tax calculation during subscription creation and renewal, plus transaction sync for compliance.
+Subscription platforms typically use L2: tax calculation during subscription creation and renewal, plus transaction sync for compliance.
 Calculate tax when subscriptions are created or renewed, then sync transactions monthly or per billing cycle.

 Marketplace Platforms